Himanshu2909/PHI141-2025-Spring/Notes/02-Apology-Class Notes.md

 - Hence Acknowledge Lack
 - Understand that not knowing is problematic

-- Unexamined life is not worth living (pg 19 onwards)
+- Unexamined life is not worth living
 	- You should care enough to examine to *some* extent
 	- It's about willingness to learn
 	- "being in between": we're in a continuous journey of examining yourself